akauppi/svelte-circles-demo/README.md

    - [ ] vector graphics with scripts and cascading events
 - [ ] allow working with SVG assets in separate files (editable)
 - [ ] ... (other aims still foggy)

+[HTML 5 SVG page](https://www.w3schools.com/html/html5_svg.asp) (w3schools) mentions that SVG were "not suited for game applications".
+One of the purpose of this demo is to see, how far that holds true, in 2019-20.

 ## Requirements